Horsetooth Mountain Loop, Horsetooth Mountain Open Space Park - Fort Collins, Boulder - Denver - Golden - Fort Collins - Lyons, Colorado

 The Horsetooth Rock, Wathen, West Ridge, Tower, Spring Creek, and Horsetooth Falls trails form a moderately strenuous loop highlighted by views of Horsetooth Rock, open meadows along Spring Creek and a short spur to Horsetooth Falls.

-The following description begins at the Horsetooth Mountain Open Space Trailhead and travels clockwise:
+The following description begins at the Horsetooth Mountain Open Space Trailhead and runs clockwise:

 The Horsetooth Rock Trail rises through mixed grasslands to the Horsetooth Falls Trail split (.32 miles : 5,923').
 It continues steadily to the first of four connections and brief merges with the multi-use South Ridge Trail (.55 miles : 6,095'); remain on the Horsetooth Trail in each instance.

 The trail winds north-northwest into a mixed pine forest that's home to deer, fox, coyote, skunk, bobcat, mountain lion, and bear.
-Rocky outcrops line much of the trail, which are good places to find rattlesnakes.
+Rocky outcrops line much of the trail, a good place to find rattlesnakes.

 Bear right just past a 4th and unmarked merge with the South Ridge Trail (2.0 miles : 6,875') to the Wathen Trail (2.05 miles : 6,888').